-- 6.5.16 For some locations, the impact of peak spreading has been considered.
-This will allow for changes in timing of trips to be reflected within the assessment, where it has been identified that within the peak hour that there is a peak within the peak and the junction assessment indicates that the junction is at capacity now. - 6.5.17 As stated within DMRB Volume 12 Section 2 Part 1 Traffic Appraisal in Urban Areas, peak spreading occurs because of a congested network during the usual peak hour times of 08:00 to 09:00 and 17:00 to 18:00, thus resulting in people travelling earlier or later in the peak period to avoid being delayed and subsequently traffic becomes more spread in the peaks. - 6.5.18 The effect of peak spreading can be reflected in a traffic model, where profiling is used across the peak, by adjusting the proportions of traffic allocated to each profiled period in the peak hour i.e. where 15-minute profiles have been used, these may be adjusted to reflect a flatter traffic profile across the peak hour.
-Alternatively, in junction modelling the effect of peak spreading can be simulated by inputting a flat profile to replicate the effects of traffic being evenly distributed throughout the modelled period. - 6.5.19 In addition, where the peak hour is shown to already be congested and the flow profile already flat, a review of data has been undertaken to see if in future, this will indicate peak spreading into the shoulders, thus dampening growth in the actual peak hour. - 6.5.20 Where peak spreading has been accounted for, at specific junctions this is indicated within the results outputs in Section 8.
+- 6.5.21 For some locations, the impact of peak spreading has been considered.
+This has allowed for changes in timing of trips to be reflected within the assessment, where it has been identified that within the peak hour that there is a peak within the peak and the junction assessment indicates that the junction is at capacity now. - 6.5.22 As stated within DMRB Volume 12 Section 2 Part 1 Traffic Appraisal in Urban Areas, peak spreading occurs because of a congested network during the usual peak hour times of 08:00 to 09:00 and 17:00 to 18:00, thus resulting in people travelling earlier or later in the peak period to avoid being delayed and subsequently traffic becomes more spread in the peaks. - 6.5.23 The effect of peak spreading can be reflected in a traffic model, where profiling is used across the peak, by adjusting the proportions of traffic allocated to each profiled period in the peak hour i.e. where 15-minute profiles have been used, these may be adjusted to reflect a flatter traffic profile across the peak hour.
+Alternatively, in junction modelling the effect of peak spreading can be simulated by inputting a flat profile to replicate the effects of traffic being evenly distributed throughout the modelled period. - 6.5.24 In addition, where the peak hour is shown to already be congested and the flow profile already flat, a review of data has been undertaken to see if in future, this will indicate peak spreading into the shoulders, thus dampening growth in the actual peak hour. - 6.5.25 Table 6-6 identifies which junctions and for which peak period a flat hour matrix has been included within the modelling to represent the effects of peak spreading. - 6.5.26 The junctions below are those that were identified where there was the greatest need to consider the likelihood for additional peak spreading to occur in response to increasing junction delay.